ZBar/ZBar/iphone/doc/optimizing.rst

 should be acceptable.

-If have an iPhone 4, you may also try increasing the resolution to support even denser QR symbols (NB there is no readertest setting for resolution).
+If have an iPhone 4, you may also try increasing the resolution to support even denser QR symbols.
 You may have to compensate elsewhere to bring the frame rate back to a reasonable level.

 Small DataBar Symbols
 ^^^^^^^^^^^^^^^^^^^^^